Alliance Française de Chicago

 The Alliance Française de Chicago was established in 1897, and is one of the oldest Alliance Française branches in the US.
 Originally located in the Fine Arts Building on South Michigan Avenue and currently on Dearborn Avenue, it aims to be "Chicago's French cultural and learning center dedicated to the study of French language, cultural exchange, and friendship between Americans and French speaking people."
-David Horn serves as the President of the Board, and Mary Ellen Connellan is the executive director.
+Richard W. Shepro serves as the President of the Board, and Mary Ellen Connellan is the executive director.

 The Alliance Française de Chicago offers many interactive events for children and adults including preschool programs, youth summer camps, French classes ranging from beginners to proficient speakers, and French movie nights.

 French language classes at the Alliance offers students different levels of proficiency as well as different lengths of classes.

 History

 Founded in 1897, with the mandate to promote French culture in Chicago, the Alliance Française is among the oldest of cultural institutions in the city.
 Prominent Chicagoans on the founding Board of Trustees were James Deering, Z.P.
 Briosseau, Charles Henrotin, William Burry, H. Chatfield-Taylor, Charles R. Crante (the first American minister to Russia and China), William R. Harper (first president of the University of Chicago), Herbert S. Stone and James Gamble Rogers.

 Originally located in the Fine Arts Building on South Michigan Avenue, the initial activities of the Alliance included language lessons, lectures and a lending library of French books and materials.
 Le Cercle, a salon of causeries littéraires, provided a unique opportunity to hear and speak French.
 In the early 1900s, the Alliance joined with the Art Institute and the University of Chicago to expand into a much-needed teaching space.

 As the Alliance's activities grew, the organization continued to move to larger spaces and in 1983 it finally found its current home at 810 North Dearborn Street, part of a row of historic townhouses that were slated for demolition.
 The Ecole Boulle in Paris chose the Chicago Alliance's new home for a renovation project in celebration of the Ecole's centenary.
 The particularly French architectural designs were complemented with furnishings from France, and included paving the parkway in front of 810 North Dearborn Street with imported Paris cobblestones.
 Today, the Boardroom on the fourth floor remains the most impressive example of the Boulle décor.

 The adjoining building at 54 West Chicago Avenue was acquired in 1997 with a gift from the French government, followed by a capital campaign led by visionary members of the Board of Directors to renovate the newly acquired space.
 The main floor auditorium, Salon, upstairs classrooms and lobby, demonstration and teaching kitchen, as well as the renovated library space and Chez Kids Academy in the Dearborn building all bear witness to plans for expanding the Alliance's reach in Chicago as a center for French language and French-speaking culture.